parttimenerd/jdwp/README.md

 --------
 - Request, Reply and Event packet classes that can parse and generate JDWP packets
   - this is really well tested and can be used as a base for future projects
+  - using a highly modified jdwpgen from OpenJDK to generate the classes
 - These packets
   - have a basic side-effect model (e.g. influenced by and modifying what state), see the `StateProperty` enum for details
-  - have a basic cost model (e.g. how much time does it take to execute the command)
+  - have a basic cost model (e.g. how much time does it take to execute the command), based on `data/costs.csv`
   - can be accessed as a generic data structure, not dissimilar from typical JSON libraries
   - have pretty-printers for debugging
   - all this is well tested